 · Age.
 All enrollees must be under the age of 19.

 · Income.
 In general, all children who are not eligible for Medicaid are eligible for CHP.
 Families with incomes below 160% of the Federal Poverty Level (FPL) can receive free insurance for their children; families with incomes over that pay on a sliding scale from about $9-$60/month per child.
-If the family income is above 400% of the Federal Poverty Level (a little more than $80,000 for a family of 3 in 2015), they will have to pay full price for the monthly premiums, or about $162/month per child.
+If the family income is above 400% of the Federal Poverty Level, they will have to pay full price for the monthly premiums - this amount is now charged by the health plan.
 See CHP Eligibility and Cost for more information.

 · No resource/assets test.